 Common causes of shin splints:

-• Excessive pronation while running.
+- Excessive pronation (inward rolling of ankle) while running.

-• Running, sprinting, and jumping on hard surfaces.
+- Running, sprinting, and jumping on hard surfaces.

-• Tight calf muscles.
+- Tight calf muscles.

 Worst case scenario…

-Ignoring a shin splints injury may result in a more serious condition such as a stress fracture or even worse, a broken leg (remember that basketball player from Louisville?).
-Females have to be extremely careful because they are more likely to develop stress fractures from shin splints due to poor nutrition habits.
+Ignoring a shin splints injury may result in a more serious condition such as a stress fracture or even worse, a broken leg (remember that basketball player from Louisville in 2013?).
+Females have to be extremely careful because they are statistically more likely to develop stress fractures from shin splints due to poor nutrition habits.
 The unfortunate part about these poor nutrition habits is that they are found in young girls who are trying to maintain a low calorie diet because of the added pressures of body image.

 Treatment